What Is a Credit Score?

-- Whether or not you have gone bankrupt, been ordered by a court to pay amounts owed, had past due accounts sent to collections, or have fallen at least 30 days behind on a loan or line of credit.
+- Whether or not you have gone bankrupt, had past due accounts sent to collections, or fallen at least 30 days behind on a loan or line of credit.
 The recency of these items will also factor in.

 - How many days past due you are on delinquent accounts.

 - The dollar amount past due you are on delinquent accounts and/or accounts sent to collections.

 Given that a credit score is a reflection of your financial responsibility, it makes sense that you will be dinged for failing to make payments as agreed on certain types of accounts.

 The money you owe lenders accounts for at least 30% of your score.
 It’s an indicator of whether your spending habits are sustainable and if you’re likely to face serious financial problems in the future.

 This part of your credit score is based on the following factors: